29,217 people have already pledged to help end mountaintop removal.

 1. Coal purchases by individual coal-fired power plants:

-• Monthly FERC-423 forms that regulated utilities are required to supply to the Federal Energy Regulatory Commission, obtained from the Energy Information Administration in October, 2007.
+• Monthly Schedule 2 EIA-923 forms utilities and nonutilities are required to supply to the Federal Energy Regulatory Commission, obtained from the Energy Information Administration.

 2. Location, ownership, and power control areas of coal-fired power plants: